walterpg/google-drive-sync/doc/readme.txt

 Now install and configure the new Plugin like a new installation skipping the part to create a new Project with Google and instead using your existing Project.
+Since your old OAuth 2.0 credentials (Client ID and Client Secret) were not saved as securely before, you may want to create new credentials as well, even though they cannot be abused in any meaningful way in this case.

 Although it is not necessary because the refresh token to access the Google Drive API is now invalid, you may want to remove the old configuration